THE HON TANYA PLIBERSEK MP

 REBECCA LEVINGSTON, PRESENTER: Tanya Plibersek, good morning

-TANYA PLIBERSEK, DEPUTY LEADER OF THE OPPOSITION: Good morning how are you going?
+TANYA PLIBERSEK MP, DEPUTY LEADER OF THE OPPOSITION: Good morning how are you going?

 LEVINGSTON: Well, thank you.
 Why are you coming to Queensland?